camilla-ip/marcp2/README.md

 ## Installation

-Download this source hierarchy:
+Download a copy of this repository:

 ```
 cd /PATH/TO/YOUR/SCRIPTS
 git clone git@github.com:camilla-ip/marcp2.git
 ```

-Then follow instructions in the Revision1 sub-directory README file.

 ## Revision 1 analysis